youngrichu/quicksnip/snippets/javascript/object-manipulation/pick-keys-from-object.md

 ---
-Title: Pick Keys from Object
+title: Pick Keys from Object
-Description: Creates a new object with only the specified keys.
+description: Creates a new object with only the specified keys.
-Author: axorax
+author: axorax
-Tags: javascript,object,pick,utility
+tags: javascript,object,pick,utility
 ---

 ```js